The Galápagos Islands Travel Guide

 It’s quite humbling that thirteen scarred volcanic islands, scattered across 45,000 square kilometres of ocean, 960km adrift from the Ecuadorian mainland and defying permanent human colonization until the twentieth century, should have been so instrumental in changing humanity’s perception of itself.
 Yet it was the forbidding Galápagos Islands – once feared as a bewitched and waterless hell, then the haunt of pirates, and later still an inhospitable pit stop for whaling ships – that spurred Charles Darwin to formulate his theory of evolution by natural selection, catapulting science into the modern era and colouring the values and attitudes of the Western world ever since.

-Although the Galapagos are a year-round destination, it helps to be choosy about when you go.
+Although the Galapagos is a year-round destination, you might want to read about the best time to visit Galapagos.
 The weather is categorized into two seasons: the wet season (from January to May) and the dry season (from December to June).
 Each month comes with its own advantages.

 The winter months (December and January) are known for warmer temperatures and heavy rain.
 This is also when vegetation is at its peak, and wildlife activity is very high (with many species breeding and nesting).